Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 |  3 |         4 | Waiting to Exhale           | women, chick flick, girlie movie, romantic, adultery, original, unlikely friendships, relationships, stereotypes, cheating, divorce, feel-good, touching, shallow, love, feel good movie, adaptation, based on a book, friendship, mentor           |
 |  4 |         5 | Father of the Bride Part II | good sequel, sequel, sequels, pregnancy, father daughter relationship, family, comedy, feel-good, original, midlife crisis, parenthood, feel good movie, destiny, funny, touching, too short, wedding, sentimental, predictable, girlie movie       |

+The recommendation system is built on assigning these tags to each movie and applying the TF-IDF Vectorizer to build a cosine similarity matrix.
+This matrix allocate similarity scores for each movie in the Genome data, where the recommendation system reads a movie and the most similar movies, based on the similarity scores, to recommend.

-The recommendation system involves finding the most similar movies based on the top 20 relevant tags.
-This is done by using a count Vectorizer (rather than a TF-IDF Vectorizer which down-weights some tags) to help build a cosine similarity matrix, which contains similarity scores between 1 and -1 (1 is most positively correlation and -1 is the most negatively correlation) for each movie.
-With 1,128 Genome tags, 1,125 of these tags were used in this process to develop a cosime similarity matrix with a size of a 13,176 by 13,176 matrix, where 13,176 movies were identified in the Genome data files.
+In detail, the top 20 relevant tags for each movie are used in a count Vectorizer, rather than a TF-IDF Vectorizer which down-weights some tags.
+The cosine similarity matrix, which contains similarity scores between 1 and -1, where 1 is the most positive correlation and -1 is the most negative correlation, for each movie.
+1,125 of the 1,128 Genome tags were involved in this process to develop a 13,176 by 13,176 cosime similarity matrix, where 13,176 movies were identified in the Genome data files.
 The recommendation system orders the highest cosine similarity score as the top recommendation, followed by movies that have a smaller cosine similarity score.

 For example, the top 20 recommendations for movie 'Up' are shown below.

 |       |   movieId | title                             |   similarity |
 |------:|----------:|:----------------------------------|-------------:|